Allows an object to try to free resources and perform other cleanup operations before it is reclaimed by garbage collection.

 Assembly: mscorlib (in mscorlib.dll)

-is automatically called only once on a given instance, unless the object is re-registered by using a mechanism such as GC::ReRegisterForFinalize and the GC::SuppressFinalize method has not been subsequently called.
+This method is automatically called after an object becomes inaccessible, unless the object has been exempted from finalization by a call to GC::SuppressFinalize.
+During shutdown of an application domain, is automatically called on objects that are not exempt from finalization, even those that are still accessible. is automatically called only once on a given instance, unless the object is re-registered using a mechanism such as GC::ReRegisterForFinalize and GC::SuppressFinalize has not been subsequently called.

 operations have the following limitations: